Mat-Ferraro/PickAndPlace/Documentation/open-decisions.md

 ## Motion / drivers

+- **StallGuard tuning (per axis, and per Y side).** `SGTHRS`/`TCOOLTHRS` must be tuned on hardware; the two Y sides need independent thresholds or the gantry can square crooked.
+Validate squareness and jam-trip reliability on the bench.
-- Final stepper motor choice, and whether TMC2209 StepStick drivers are sufficient under real load or an external driver (TB6600 / DM542 / DM556) is needed.
+- Whether the TMC2209 StepSticks hold up thermally at ~2.5 A/phase under load, or an external driver (TB6600 / DM542 / DM556) is needed — note those lose StallGuard, so
+  sensorless homing would have to be reworked.
-- **Homing and travel limits.** Decide X/Y/Z home direction, limit-switch count, min/max vs home-only strategy, switch type (NC preferred), debounce/filtering, homing speeds, backoff distance, and software travel-limit behavior after homing.
+- **Remaining homing details.** X/Y/Z home direction, homing speeds, backoff distance, and whether to fit optional hard-limit switches as a backstop behind the mechanical stops.
-- **Dual-Y gantry strategy.** Decide whether the two Y motors are always slaved together or can home independently to square the gantry.
-If independent squaring is required, reserve two Y home switches and define fault behavior if one side loses steps.
 - 12 V vs 24 V motor rail.
 - Whether to keep the L298N as a learning/bench module or drop it from the design.